The Most Dangerous Sweeteners for Diabetesby David Mendosa Patient Advocate

 Remove the table sugar from your table

 What we call “table sugar” is one of the worst sugars, sucrose.
-This sugar is actually two sugars, half fructose and half glucose.
+It's actually comprised of two sugars: fructose and glucose.
 Fructose is the sugar that our liver metabolizes, which turns into fat when we eat more than the small amount in fruit.
-But when we eat a lot of fructose, we can get fatty liver disease and then cirrhosis of the liver.
+Eating excessive amounts of fructose can lead to fatty liver disease and then cirrhosis of the liver.

 High-fructose corn syrup is even worse

 Table sugar comes from sugarcane or sugar beets.
 High-fructose corn syrup, made from corn stalks by a secret chemical enzymatic process, has about the same ratio of fructose to glucose as table sugar does.
-But HFCS can damage the lining of our intestines letting bacteria get into our bloodstream and trigger inflammation.
-This can lead to diabetes and obesity or make them worse.
+Research suggests that overconsumption of simple sugars such as HFCS can increase serum triglyceride levels, which is a risk factor for cardiovascular disease.

 What about other natural sweeteners?

 Besides honey, some of the most common natural sweeteners are maple syrup, molasses, and coconut palm sugar.
 Natural, of course, doesn’t necessarily mean healthful.
-Like honey, the main trouble with each of them is that they are about half fructose, according to the USDA’s National Nutrient Database and J.J.
-Virgin.
+Like honey, the main trouble with each of them is that they are about half fructose, according to the USDA’s National Nutrient Database.

 Is agave nectar "good for diabetics?"